veronikaro/MonteCarloMarkovChainMethods/report.md

 (probability of noise = **0.2**, iterations = 1687500, neighbors = 8)

-These graphs allow to see how PSNR values are increasing with increasing of beta values.
+These graphs allow us to see how PSNR values are increasing with increasing beta values.